arwelowen/pension_guidance/content/pension_type_defined_contribution.md

   - appointments
 ---

+# Find out your pension type

-# You might have a defined contribution pension
+## You might have a defined contribution pension

 This is a personal or workplace pension arranged by you or your employer.
 The amount you get depends on how much was paid in and how well the investments have done.